Beginner Astrophotography: How to Get Started

 The focal length you are using will depend on the size and design of the telescope.
 I use a small refractor telescope with a focal length of about 700mm.
 Multiplying this with the crop factor in DLSR camera I use, this brings my focal length to about the 1000mm range.

-An 80-100mm refractor telescope is considered a “wide field” instrument in terms of deep-sky astrophotography.
-Using my ED102, I can capture most of the largest deep-sky objects (or DSO’s) within a single frame.
+An 80-100mm refractor telescope is considered a wide field instrument in terms of deep-sky astrophotography.
+Using my ED102, I can capture most of the largest deep-sky objects within a single frame.
 Certain nebulae, such as the North America Nebula are massive in apparent size, and take up the entire frame (and more).

 Wide Field Views

 The downside to a wide field telescope is that small objects such as most galaxies will appear quite small within the image frame.
-Here is Messier 51 – the Whirlpool Galaxy.
-It’s a stunning face-on spiral galaxy, but it appears quite small at the 1000mm focal length.
+For example The Needle Galaxy is a gorgeous edge-on spiral galaxy, but it appears quite small in my telescope’s wide field of view:

-However, there are some large galaxies such as the Andromeda Galaxy and the Triangulum galaxy that fill the frame nicely.
+Another benefit of a wide field instrument is that the largest galaxies such as the Andromeda Galaxy and the Triangulum galaxy will fill the frame nicely.

 In general, when it comes to deep sky, it’s better to shoot wide and short in the beginning.
 Meaning shorter exposures through a small refractor telescope.
 This will increase your chances of success, and hopefully, inspire you to keep moving forward.